 Why We Love Lilly Pulitzer

-She was a fantastic artist
+She was a fantastic designer

 Her designs were incredibly innovative, and her creativity in the fashion industry caused such a stir that she governed the industry for many decades.
-Many celebrities and prominent people admired her artistic abilities.
+Many celebrities and prominent people admired her abilities.

 She was a fighter

 Pulitzer went through a difficult time.
 She suffered from severe anxiety attacks and sought therapy at a Westchester County, New York, psychiatric facility.
 She returned home with a new sense of vigor that inspired her to combat her depression and restart her career.

 With sunshine and a splash of pink, anything was possible for Pulitzer.
 She valued grace, which she believed could be combined with fits of laughter.
 She concentrated on life's positive and enjoyable aspects, and her happiness was never out of style.